DmitryStarkin/my_android_utils/README.md

 ## Version:

-0.1.8b current
+0.2.0b current

-add Accessibility function
+optimise for call from Java code

 ## Installation: